• Skip to primary navigation

 I would also like to add that hara masala is not solely used with yogurt.
 You will find many recipes that simply use the ground herbs and chilies as a marinade or cooking sauce.

 The dish is perfect for sharing with friends or family who are new to South Asian food or those who find too many ground spices overwhelming.
-I find that it's versatile enough to be enjoyed with either roti or plained basmati rice.
+I find that it's versatile enough to be enjoyed with either roti or plain basmati rice.
 I would pair it with a drier vegetarian side, such as this patta gobi (fried cabbage) or Gujarati style aloo (spiced potatoes).

 Hope you will enjoy this dish as much as I do!
 If you do, I would love it if you can leave a review.